Location: Sherkin Island, Cork

 In Year two, the emphasis upon analysis & development and realisation is increased while the emphasis on research is maintained.
 Participants are expected to continue to develop the research and analysis and development skills acquired during stage.

 In Year three equal emphasis is placed upon research, analysis and development and realisation.
 This marks a significant increase in the emphasis upon realisation as participants are expected to develop a critical understanding of their choice of medium in relation to the concept they are exploring.

 In Year four emphasis in both Studio and Critical Studies is placed upon participants achieving a critical understanding of the nature of their particular practice.
-Consequently and in recognition of the diversity in approach of contemporary art practice, each participant is required to decide upon and agree with the programme team an appropriate emphasis for the assessment criteria in relation to her/his work.
+Consequently and in recognition of the diversity in approach of contemporary art practice, each participant is required to decide upon and agree with the course team an appropriate emphasis for the assessment criteria in relation to her/his work.

 Graduates who achieve the appropriate honours standard have access to a range of taught Masters, MPhil and PhD degrees by research in TU Dublin or elsewhere in Ireland and abroad.